GabrieleLerani/Distributed-System-Broadcast-primitive-with-Byzantine-process/README.md

 - Hash Based https://arxiv.org/abs/2007.14990
 - Erasure code base https://arxiv.org/abs/2007.14990
 ## Result
-We implemented all in python and we used mininet for simulations with 20 processes placed using a star topology
+We implemented all in python and we used mininet for simulations with 20 hosts placed using a star topology

 Metrics: time (ms), memory peak (MB), Bandwidth (KB/s) Payload (Bytes):